gaelmotte/salesforce-sentry/README.md

 - Buffer to Disk : ✅ (no retrial yet though)
 - Start-Up Crash Detection : not applicable
 - HTTP Proxy : Not Applicable
-- HTTP Client Integrations : ✅ if debug logs enabled for the user.
-TODO : auto add a debug log if a user encounters an issue, should they retry the same action, we will get more intel
+- HTTP Client Integrations : ✅ (end-user only integration)
-- Log context : ✅ (if debug log enabled for the user)
+- Log context : ✅ (end-user only integration)

 ## Features that i wish to add

-- Auto Enable trace flags for user that encounter an issue
-- Add Finest trace flags on classes mentionned as `inApp` in Frames
+- Add Finest trace flags on classes mentionned as `inApp` in Frames to limit size of debugLog files
-- Attach log to sentry event so devs can use Replay Debugger to understand what went wrong (Need to be gated as there probably are PII in there)
+- Attach log to sentry event so devs can use Replay Debugger to understand what went wrong (Needs to be gated as there probably are PII in there)
 - Polling for unhandled exceptions in EventLogFile https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/sforce_api_objects_eventlogfile_apexunexpectedexception.htm It will not allow for on the fly capture, but could help identify if a class throws in a context that is NOT caught
+- LWC SentryBoundary Mixin
+- Flow Action SentryCaptureFlowException

 ## Options